 Local People are one of the reasons what makes each country either welcoming or wanting to leave as soon as you arrive.
-I found local people in Vientiane friendly if i were to initiate the conversation first other wise nothing.
+I found local people in Vientiane friendly if I were to initiate the conversation first otherwise nothing.
 So, you do what you got to do – small talk.
-There were couple cafes i would go to do my work in daily basis and just after few days, i was treated like a friend than just a customer which meant i didn’t had to constantly order something to use my laptop and work there.
+There were couple cafes I would go to do my work in the daily basis and just after few days, I was treated like a friend than just a customer which meant I didn’t have to constantly order something to use my laptop and work there.

-It felt comfortable and ultimately i ended up eating there more often.
-Some locals were too kind to offer invitation to exclusive family dinners, boat racing after party etcetera.
-Over all, lao people were nice and friendly once i got to know them.
+It felt comfortable and ultimately I ended up eating there more often.
+Some locals were too kind to offer an invitation to exclusive family dinners, boat racing after party etcetera.
+Overall, Lao people were nice and friendly once I got to know them.

-As for my looks goes, i look as asian as one can get.
-So, in S.E.A. usually people automatically assume i am one of the locals which has its own list of pro and cons and deserves a different post on its own right.
-What i’m trying to say is i also met some locals who were racist and would ignore my existence because of my asian looks but I don’t care.
+As for my looks goes, I look as Asian as one can get.
+So, in S.E.A. usually, people automatically assume I am one of the locals which have its own list of pro and cons and deserves a different post in its own right.
+What I’m trying to say is I met some locals who were racist and would ignore my existence because of my Asian looks but I don’t care.
 I don’t even want to explore that thought so let me just end this with – Focus on who you want to be friends with and create great memories.

-I had been on the road constantly for couple of months before i landed in Vientiane.
+I had been on the road constantly for a couple of years before I landed in Vientiane.
 So, it was refreshing to live in a home and to know a group of people that turned into friends.
 It is fun to live in bigger cities but something special about them small towns.

 That brings us to no 3.
-I used to be always on the move but its been a while i have grown to love slow travel which means living and working in one place for at least 3 months.
+Early on I was on the go-go-go travel, always on the move but it has been a while I have grown to love slow travel which means living and working in one place for at least 3 months.
 I had my doubts about apartments in Vientiane but i found leaflets and brochures were posted in almost all the cafes.
 So, you would just call and go for inspection.
 If you like it, pay the bond and move in.
 If not continue going for inspections.
 No drama there.
-It also helped that most landlord understood and communicated in english.
+It also helped that most landlords understood and communicated in English.

-Oh and some apartments come with over looking view of city and FREE maid service!
-I rarely made bed and cleaned the apartment until one day cleaners didn’t show up and i saw millions of ants running on the floor.
+Oh and some apartments come with overlooking view of the city and FREE maid service!
+I rarely made the bed and cleaned the apartment until one day cleaners didn’t show up and I saw millions of ants running on the floor.
 I hadn’t spill anything sweet; turned out house had invisible cracks and to compensate there was FREE maid service.
-Not everything is what it seems but yes easier to find apartments with beautiful sunsets view for $300-400 p/m.
+Not everything is what it seems but yes easier to find apartments with beautiful sunsets view for $300-400 p/m (USD).

-Vientiane offers variety of cuisines like any other capital cities.
+Vientiane offers a variety of cuisines like any other capital cities.
 There are nice Pizza places, healthy smoothies, Lebanese, Japanese and what not.
 During my time in Vientiane, Senglao was the best place for digital nomads.
-Fast internet for work, great coffe, and good food.
-I was there almost every other day so, one day i caught up with the owner as well.
+Fast internet for work, great coffee, and good food.
+I was there almost every other day so, one day I caught up with the owner as well.
 He used to own a cinema hall and when that didn’t work out, he moved the interior from cinema hall to his new cafe!
-That explains Senglao’s retro look with statue of Marilyn Monroe at the front!
+That explains Senglao’s retro look with the statue of Marilyn Monroe at the front!

 I was also regular in Joma and Parisian cafe for work, coffee and sandwiches.
-I didn’t look deeper into co-working spaces as I was happy siping my coffee and working there!
+I didn’t look deeper into co-working spaces as I was happy sipping my coffee and working there!

-I get occupied with work but sometimes i want to give back.
+I get occupied with work but sometimes I want to give back.
 Not just to make myself feel better but also to spread the goodness in the world.
 I believe “giving” makes us feel more fulfilled than “receiving”.
-There are opportunities like volunteering to teach English, giving a hand in NGO or helping a local community.
+There are opportunities such as: volunteering to teach English, giving a hand in NGO or helping a local community.

 If you are interested in making money, there are lots of opportunities as well.
 I’ve met expats now friends who are running successful businesses in Vientiane like restaurants, SEO and marketing consulting company, mobile apps etc.

-Casually walking to cafe and had an interesting encounter with a local!
+Casually walking to a cafe and had an interesting encounter with a local!

 Cons for Digital Nomads: